TsspGit/GitTalk/README.md

 6. Commit with message "change mergear.txt in merge1"

-7. At this point, we have and ancestor commit that the two branches share and two different commits in each of them.
-If we try to merge the two branches Git will tries a 3-way merge and it would fail.
+7. At this point, we have an ancestor commit that the two branches share and two different commits in each of them.
+If we try to merge the two branches, Git will try a 3-way merge and it would fail.
 ```
 $ git merge merge2
 ```